quasart/TaToGE/README.md

 # µGameTools

-This project provides a bunch of simple widgets to emulate basic tools needed when playing board games or card games.
+This project provides a bunch of simple widgets to emulate the common game equipment needed when playing board games or card games : Dice, sandtimers, score counters...

-It focuses on simplicity.
+It focuses on simplicity, and on the idea it will be used as a companion during "real" table-top gaming.

 ## Features